umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/File-Upload/index.md

 ## Add values programmatically

 :::note
-The samples in this section have not and will not be verified against the latest version of Umbraco.
+The samples in this section have not been verified against the latest version of Umbraco.

 Instead, we recommend using the [Media Picker](../Media-Picker-3/) for uploading files to your Umbraco website.
 :::